-The Inception phase should embrace a Work Plan and Methodology for the Functional Reviews of the BAR Association and the Legal Aid Department of the Ministry of Justice.
+The Inception phase should embrace a Work Plan and Methodology for the Functional Reviews of the BAR Association and the Legal Department of the Ministry of Justice.
 Methodology should be complete and have sets of questionnaires presented to the UNDP Team for review and approval.

-- Initial findings presentation An initial findings presentation and report, presented on the last day of the Impact Evaluation and Functional Analysis mission. - 3) Draft evaluation report Full draft report and annexes should be submitted, UNDP and key stakeholders in the evaluation will review the draft evaluation report to ensure that the evaluation meets the required quality criteria.
-See section below 'Suggested Template to Final Evaluation Report'.
-Draft Functional Review Reports for BAR Association and the Legal Department of the Ministry of Justice. - 4) Final evaluation report Revised report with audit trail detailing how all received comments have (and have not) been addressed in the final Evaluation report. - 5) Final Functional Review Report revised report based with audit trail detailing how all received comments have (and have not) been addressed in the final Functional Review Reports
+- 2) Initial findings presentation An initial findings presentation and report, presented on the last day of the Impact Evaluation and Functional Analysis mission. - 3) Draft Functional Review Reports as part of the Impact Evaluation Report with Annexes for BAR Association and the Legal Department of the Ministry of Justice. - 4) Final Functional Review Report revised report based with audit trail detailing how all received comments have (and have not) been addressed in the final Functional Review Reports - 5) Support provided to the Team Leader support to the team leader in conducting Impact Evaluation of the AA2J project, particularly in part related to the Counterfactual Analysis process together with the Data Collectors.